kotakasahara/omegagene/docs/source/users-manual/in_out_files.rst

   * Settings for canceling the center of mass
   * none
   * cancel
-    Translation of the center of mass for some specified groups are cancelled.
+    * Translation of the center of mass for some specified groups are cancelled.
-    The groups should be specified in "--com-cancel-group-name"
+    * pThe groups should be specified in "--com-cancel-group-name"
 * --com-cancel-group-name  grpA
   * The name of an atom group COM motions of which to be cancelled.
   * Multiple values can be specified.